Count¶

 C# representation¶

-function is represented by the Count
+The count function is represented by the Count node in C#.
+For example:

 corresponds to:

-node containing a boolean that enables or disables counting.
+The Count node has a single child, a Constant node containing a boolean that enables or disables counting.

 Configuration¶

-parameter for a request by calling the SupportsCount()
+Enable the count parameter for a request by calling the SupportsCount() method.
+Optionally, pass an action to

 configure the parameter further, for example, to set the default value: